Thorlabs/Light_Analysis_Examples/Python/Thorlabs OSA/README.md

 * [Example 5 - Continuous peak track, plotting peakposition over time](./Thorlabs_OSA_example_05.py)

 ### Requirements
-The examples require an installation of ThorSpectra 3.31.
+The examples require an installation of [ThorSpectra 3.35 or later](https://www.thorlabs.com/software_pages/ViewSoftwarePage.cfm?Code=osa), which include installation files for the python SDK: pyOSA.
 The python library requires numpy, and the examples utilize matplotlib for plotting.

-In case FTSLib.dll is not found, please edit the last line of ./pyOSA/FTSLib.py to point to the folder of your ThorSpectra installation.

-You can install pyOSA with pip by navigating to this folder and then running
+You can install pyOSA with pip by navigating to the installation file folder and running

 ```
 pip install .
 ```

+In case FTSLib.dll is not found, please edit the last line of pyOSA/FTSLib.py to point to the folder of your ThorSpectra installation.

 ### More information
-For details please refer to the SDK documentation [./pyosa.pdf](./pyosa.pdf)
+For details please refer to the SDK documentation pyosa.pdf located in your ThorSpectra Programs folder.